cachewolf/cachewolf/trunk/res_noewe/webmapservices/readme_wms.txt

 # "en Airial photo" or "de.th Topo 1:50"
 Name:	de.nrw Luftbild
 # taken from getCapabilieties answer: <HTTP><GET><OnlineResource xlink:href=
+# note: if it doesn't work, please try adding an "?" to the URL got from there
 MainUrl:	http://www.gis2.nrw.de/wmsconnector/wms/luftbild?
 # if this service delivers topografical maps, fill in here "topo"
 # if it delivers aerial photographs fill in "photo".